aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 3. Iterate through all the [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/shape/) objects to find a [VideoFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/videoframe/).
 4. Save the video to disk.

-This Javascript code shows you how to extract the video on a presentation slide:
+This JavaScript code shows you how to extract the video on a presentation slide:

 ```javascript
 // Instantiates a Presentation object that represents a presentation file